urani-trade/solana-dev-onboarding-rs/demos/frontend/01_connecting_to_the_blockchain/README.md

 <br>

-* Take note of your private key and add it to an `.env` file:
+* Take note of your private key and add it to a `.env` file:

 <br>